 What to Look For

-We found lots of satisfied EcoSport customers but inevitably, our survey revealed quite a few issues too.
-One owner complained of a transmission shudder.
-Another found his audio system completely shutting down.
-In one instance, the airbags failed to deploy.
-And a few owners have recorded start-up problems.
-It's extremely unlikely that this car will have ventured beyond a paved surface, so you'll just need to look for the usual scratched alloys and evidence of child damage in the back.
+We found lots of satisfied C-MAX customers but inevitably, our survey revealed quite a few issues too.
+We had various reports of electrical glitches and rattly interiors are quite common, so check on your test drive and re-negotiate if necessary.
+Another typical faulty is a DAB tuner that doesn't work.
+Often iPod/phone connectivity ports/systems stop working too, so connect up and try these.
+One owner complained of an engine misfire which needed a software update.
+Another found the horn stopped working.
+Another complained of noisy brakes.
+Some owners with auto gearboxes weren't happy, reckoning that problems started occurring after around 5,000 miles of use.
+As for the manuals, well these seem generally fine but one owner found that there was a 'clunk' every time the clutch engaged; another said the gear gaitor kept popping out of its fitting every time he selected reverse.
+More seriously, in one case, the anti-freeze holder on one C-MAX drained into the oil sump, leading to a breakdown.
+Otherwise, you'll just need to look for the usual scratched alloys and evidence of child damage in the back.
 The cabin plastics mark easily, so check them carefully; this could be grounds for a small price reduction.
 As usual, check that the service book is fully stamped up to date.
 Some ex-fleet models may have missed out on garage visits.

-(approx based on a 2013 EcoSport 1.0 EcoBoost - Ex Vat) An air filter costs around £13-£15 and an oil filter costs around £6.
-Brake pads sit in the £21 to £50 bracket for a set.
-Brake discs can be as affordable as around £56.
-Wiper blades cost in the £7 to £10 bracket.
-A timing belt costs in the £15 to £32 bracket, while a water pump costs in the £75 bracket
+(approx based on a 2017 C-MAX 1.0 EcoBoost 100PS - Ex Vat) An air filter costs around £7-£20 and an oil filter costs around £6-£8.
+A fuel filter is about £10.
+Brake pads sit in the £20 to £38 bracket for a front set; or £18-£40 for a rear set.
+From brake discs can be as affordable as around £55 but pricier brands can cost up to just over £200.
+A set of rear discs can be as cheap as around £63 but for pricier brands, you'll be paying up to around £80.
+Wiper blades cost in the £1-£17 bracket.
+A headlamp costs in the £145-£173 bracket, while a water pump costs in the £43-£53 bracket.

 On the Road